ps1dr3x/ps1dr3x/README.md

 ## 👾 Hello World 👾

-I'm Michele, and I like keeping my computers up and my internet money magic.
+I'm Michele.
+I like my servers 99.9 up and my internet money magic.

 ### What do I do?
 What can I do for you?